zchee/golang-wiki/Go2GenericsFeedback.md

 - Hajime Hoshi: I feel like the supposed proposal is too huge to the problems we want to solve listed at https://go.googlesource.com/proposal/+/master/design/go2draft-generics-overview.md .
 I'm worried this feature would be abused and degrade readability of code.
 Sorry if I am missing, but the proposal doesn't say anything about `go generate`.
 Wouldn't `go generate` be enough to the problems?

-- Stephen Rowles: I find the method syntax hard to parse, as a human reading it, it might be clearer to use a different type of enclosing brackets for the type section, e.g.
+- Stephen Rowles: I find the method syntax hard to parse, as a human reading it, it might be clearer to use a different type of enclosing brackets for the type section, e.g. : me too 👍 +1

   ```
   func Sum<type T Addable>(x []T) T {